 ●Signs of a movement disorder:

 •Tardive dyskinesia: abnormal movements of the face, peri-oral areas, tongue, extremities

 When feasible, laboratory evaluations should be initiated before starting an antipsychotic.
 With the exception of patients treated with clozapine, the antipsychotic can usually be started before the results of laboratory tests are available.

 ●CBC, electrolytes, fasting glucose, lipid profile, liver, renal and thyroid function tests

 ●White blood cell (WBC) count with differential for patients treated with clozapine

 Drug efficacy — Antipsychotic drugs are first-line treatment for schizophrenia.
 Randomized trials have shown that antipsychotics reduce positive symptoms of schizophrenia, such as hallucinations, delusions, and suspiciousness, compared to placebo .
 Antipsychotics eliminate or reduce these symptoms to a tolerable level in about 70 percent of patients with schizophrenia .
-(See "Schizophrenia: Clinical manifestations, course, assessment, and diagnosis", section on 'Positive symptoms'.)
+(See "Schizophrenia in adults: Clinical manifestations, course, assessment, and diagnosis", section on 'Positive symptoms'.)

 With the exception of clozapine, careful systematic reviews and meta-analyses have not found convincing evidence that any of the antipsychotics are more effective than any other for acute schizophrenia .
 Clozapine is more effective for patients who do not respond fully to other antipsychotics, but due to increased risk of agranulocytosis is reserved for those who do not respond well to or cannot tolerate other antipsychotics.
 (See 'Treatment-resistant schizophrenia' below and "Evaluation and management of treatment-resistant schizophrenia" and "Guidelines for prescribing clozapine in schizophrenia".)